Multifactor Authentication for athenaOne Login

 On the device from which you’re logging in to athenaOne:

-In the Google Authenticator app on your mobile device:
+In the authenticator app on your desktop or mobile device:

-Following are the steps that you will perform to set up SMS as your additional factor for athenaOne login:
+Following are the steps that you will perform to set up text messaging as your additional authentication method for athenaOne login:

-- On the setup page, click Set Up below the SMS Authentication option.
+- On the setup page, click Set Up below the Text Message (SMS) option.

-- Select the country code and enter the number in the Phone number field of the mobile phone you would like to use as your additional authentication factor.
+- Select the country code and enter the number in the Phone number field of the mobile phone you would like to use as your additional authentication method.

 - Click Send Code to send a text message with a one-time code to your phone number.

-- To set up a different factor instead, click Choose a different security option.
+- To set up a different factor instead, click Choose a different method.

 - Open the text message with your one-time code on your mobile phone, then enter this code in the Enter Code field and click Verify.
-If the code is valid, your authentication is complete, and you will be automatically redirected into athenaOne.
+If the code is valid, your setup is complete.
 If after a minute you have not received a text message with your one-time code, you will see a prompt to click Re-Send Code to receive a new one.

-Following are the steps that you will perform to set up a phone call as your additional factor for athenaOne login:
+Following are the steps that you will perform to set up a phone call as your additional authentication method for athenaOne login:

 - On the setup page, click Set Up below the Voice Call Authentication option.